a-float/advent_of_code_21/README.md

-# My AdventOfCode 2021 solutions
+# My Advent Of Code 2021 solutions
 The problems can be found here: https://adventofcode.com/2021